-There is an analogy with electronics: just as electronics is the utilization of electrons, photonics works on the basis of photons.
-The quantum (photon) nature of light is often, but by far not always of interest in photonics; there is the more specific area of quantum photonics.
+There is an analogy to electronics: just as electronics is the use of electrons, photonics works with photons.
+The quantum (photon) nature of light is often, but by no means always, of interest in photonics; there is the more specific area of quantum photonics.
 This is important for secure communications, and in the future possibly also for quantum computing.
 A substantial amount of scientific research is still required to enable such advanced applications.

 Importance of Photonics

 Photonics is considered as one of the key technologies of the 21st century.
 It supplements electronics in the form of optoelectronics (optronics) and exhibits a strong market growth, which is expected to continue for the foreseeable future.
 So far, photonics has achieved a deep penetration of mass markets and correspondingly large sales volumes in only a few areas, e.g. laser diodes in CD/DVD players and related technics of optical data storage.
 Huge growth opportunities are expected from the development of silicon photonics and other technologies for photonic integrated circuits, from LEDs with improved output power and efficiency, or from laser types (e.g. VECSELs) which are suitable for cost-effective mass production.